NetEase/pomelo-admin/README.md

 ]
 ```

+**type** is the serverType, **token** is a string you can genrate by yourself
+when using in pomelo, you should fill all your servers with type:token

 ###Notes

 `pomelo-admin` provides a series of useful system modules by default.
 But most of them are turned off by default.
 Add a simple line of code in `app.js` as below to enable them.